 8. Install Recessed Lighting for a Spacious Feel

-Recessed lighting is a must-have for small ensuite bathrooms.
-These fixtures provide ample illumination without taking up space, making the room feel brighter and more spacious.
+Recessed lighting is a must-have for a small ensuite.
+These fixtures provide plenty of light without taking up any space, making the room feel brighter and more open.
+For even illumination, install recessed lights above the vanity, shower, and toilet.
+Adding a dimmer switch will also allow you to create a relaxing atmosphere for evening baths.

 9. Incorporate Multi-Functional Furniture